Admissions Deadline: March 15.

 Graduate students in Interdisciplinary Studies work closely with three scholars from three different disciplines related to your research topic and join a small group of high-achieving students with a wide range of scholarly interests and perspectives.

-You'll have the option to propose an area of inquiry/research project and choose scholarly lenses from an intriguing range of interdisciplinary disciplines, creating combinations that embrace the fine arts, sciences, health, social sciences, Engineering, humanities, law and more!
+You will have the option to propose an area of inquiry/research project and choose scholarly lenses from an intriguing range of interdisciplinary disciplines, creating combinations that embrace the Fine Arts, Sciences, Health, Social Sciences, Engineering, Humanities, Law, Business and more!

 - Animal Studies/Behaviour

 - Art/Art History

 - Communication and Culture

 - Human Rights and Equity